1000+

 Reconciling Accounts Payable

-As is the case with accounts receivable, an amount not paid for more than 2 months needs to be given an answer for as the vendors expect payment within 1 to 2 months of invoice creation.
+As is the case with accounts receivable, an amount not paid for more than 2 months needs to be given an answer as the vendors expect payment within 1 to 2 months of invoice creation.

 Reconciling Inventory

 The actual inventory in hand must match the data in the books before reconciliation accounting.
-Any error means rectification is required in the financial software.
+Any error means rectification in the financial software.
 Furthermore, you should know why the error occurred, whether it was embezzlement or double-dealing or any other cause.

 Reconciliation of Payroll Liabilities